 We get a few more shots from the “Birth by sleep” secret ending, (When you walk away, you don’t hear me say, pleeeeeeeease oh baaaaaby, don’t freeze my friend’s head into a solid block of ice…).
 After this, we cut (pretty seamlessly, might I add) from Aqua in “Birth by sleep” to a new shot of her in white void, where Terra walks her by and she looks profoundly cut or shocked.
 A few beats later, Terra and Ven are chased through Castle Oblivion by an explosion as visuals from this game are projected onto the walls around them.
 The intro then implies that this scene of Terra and Ven is a vision that Aqua is having during the moments of “Birth by sleep.”

 After this, the cinematic reaches the part of “Birth by sleep” with Terra showing Xehanort’s yellow eyes.
 Now that we can’t rely on “Birth by sleep”‘s footage any longer, the rest is all new.
 We see our new trio falling through void as contractually obligated for a Kingdom Hearts opening.
+You sign up for the role and Tetsuya Nomura personally shows up to shove you off a cliff.
 They are surrounded by the many Keyblades from the badlands in “Birth by sleep,” as though the entire badlands setting of “Birth by sleep” fell away into this void wholesale!
 Ven is unconscious (as he was in “Birth by sleep”) and he slams into a Station of Awakening depicting himself.
 Moments later, the Station is shattered by the Kingdom Key and the Soul Eater before Terra and Aqua can land.
 Ven falls in slow motion and becomes a shooting star like Sora in KH1, falling past the sky in Destiny Islands, as a young Sora and Riku look on.
 This ends the intro.

 Following the opening cutscene, we return to Destiny Islands at sunset, where a teenager looks out to sea.
 This character is seen from the back but has hair resembling Xehanort’s.
 In narration, he says “This world is just too small.”
 The character is voiced – if only for this one line – by David Gallagher, connecting this silver-haired fellow’s sentiment to Riku’s in KH1.
 The character would be given a different voice actor in subsequent games.